How to stay healthy on a cruise…that’s an oxymoron, right?

 Sleep is also essential to keeping your body refreshed and functioning at a high level.
 When you’re tired and run-down you will be more susceptible to picking up any bugs that may be floating around.
 If you enjoy a late night boogie but also want to be up early for a shore excursion, try to get a nap in before dinner to keep you going.

 Norovirus can actually stay on clothing which is not washed sufficiently, so if you think you may have come into contact with it, get those clothes washed!
 The longer and hotter the better, if you have access to self-service laundry services.
 Some cruise lines do, some only have serviced washing.
-For serviced washing cruises I often take my own small bottle of detergent with me so I can do urgent washing in the bathroom sink – there is usually a drying line provided.
+For serviced washing cruises I often take my own small bottle of travel detergent with me so I can do urgent washing in the bathroom sink – there is usually a drying line provided.

 8. Sea Sickness